-Prescription Drug Information
+Prescription Drug Benefits

-Medications That Require a Prescription History: Step Therapy Program
+Medications That Require a Prescription History

 The Step Therapy Program encourages safe, cost-effective medication use by requiring you to have a prescription history for a "first-line" medication before your benefit plan will cover a "second-line" drug.